jkilpatr/browbeat-1/README.rst

     $ ci-scripts/install-and-check.sh

-See the README.rst in the ci-scripts folder for more details on the structure of the script.
+See the README.rst in the ci-scripts folder for more details on the structure of the script and how to add additional tests.

 Resources
 =========